 Easing the bulky coils into the vacuum vessel through small openings will be no easy task.
 Specially designed rails and handling fixtures will have to be installed to guide the bulky coils on their roller coaster ride through the port cell and the vacuum vessel port to their final destination.
 "I would liken the job to moving a couch into a new apartment—twisting, turning and rotating it as you climb up three flights of stairs and through several narrow hallways and a few really narrow doorways," says ITER mechanical engineer Ed Daly.

 The challenge is now solved on paper: the drawings and models are finished and the objective of introducing the three segments seems feasible.
 But when dealing with the mechanics of assembling the world's largest fusion device you'd better double check your calculations.

 Specially designed rails and handling fixtures will be mounted to guide the coils on a roller coaster ride through the port plug.

 .
-With the help of advanced 3D technology and simulations prepared by CEA in the framework of a contract with IO, the engineers can study the movement of the VS coil segments along their integration trajectory and identify potential clashes.
+With the help of advanced 3D technology and simulations prepared by CEA in the framework of a contract with the ITER Organization, the engineers can study the movement of the VS coil segments along their integration trajectory and identify potential clashes.

 "And these assembly simulations are only one part of the story," says Jens Reich, engineer in ITER's Design Integration Section.
 "Thanks to its capability to show adjacent interfaces, this 3D tool has significantly improved the overall integration situation inside the tokamak."